Inconel: Inconel alloys

 In age hardening or precipitation strengthening varieties, alloying additions of aluminum and titanium combine with nickel to form the intermetallic compound Ni3(Ti,Al) or gamma prime (γ′).
 Gamma prime forms small cubic crystals that inhibit slip and creep effectively at elevated temperatures.

+Creep

+Creep (deformation), the time-dependent plastic deformation of a material under a constant mechanical load at high temperature, is a critical design consideration for Inconel 718 components such as gas turbine disks and rocket engine parts.